The Sourdough Project

 Step 1: We Need Your Starters

-If you have a sourdough starter that you love and cherish, we need your help.
-We would be honored to be able to study the organisms in your sourdough starter, especially if your sourdough starter is made using unusual ingredients, has unique flavors, is particularly old, or has a great story (this last part isn’t about the science, but we love great stories).
-To participate, the first step is to fill out the Sourdough Starter Questionnaire to tell us more about your starter, its origin story and you.
+If you have a sourdough starter that you love and cherish, we appreciate you taking the time to send it to us.
+We are honored to be able to study the organisms in your sourdough starter, especially if your sourdough starter is made using unusual ingredients, has unique flavors, is particularly old, or has a great story (this last part isn’t about the science, but we love great stories).
+[Thank you to all of you who have already submitted your sourdough starter, we are no longer accepting more starters!]

 Once we know which species are living in each starter, we will use statistical approaches to compare the different communities.
 By doing this comparison we can begin to understand the factors that influence which community lives in one starter relative to another, why your starter is different from that of someone else.
 Some bakers suggest (swear by, really) that the biggest factor influencing which species of microbes are found in a starter are the microbes that are on (and in) the bodies of the people who started it.
 Some say it is the grain that is used.
 Others, the climate.
 Others still, the water.
 Everyone might be right; it could be that each starter is influenced by many factors.
 But we don’t actually know.
 Once we know the identity of the organisms in each of a thousand starters from around the world (which may take us a while) we will be able to test the relative influence of each factor using statistical models — the same sort we would use to understand why there are, say, more bird species in the tropics.
 But there is more to the story, more than just ecology.

 Step 2: Understanding the Evolutionary History of Sourdough Starters